-4. For these and other reasons, AB 2273 is facially unconstitutional on at least four grounds and is preempted by two federal statutes: The Act on its face violates the First Amendment, Fourth Amendment, and the Due Process and Commerce Clauses of the United States Constitution; violates Article I, Sections 2(a) and 7(a) of the California Constitution; and is preempted by the Children's Online Privacy Protection Act (COPPA), 15 U.S.C. §§ 6501 et seq., and the COPPA Rule, 16 C.F.R. § 312.1 et seq., as well as Section 230 of the Communications Decency Act, 47 U.S.C. § 230.
-Plaintiff NetChoice, LLC accordingly seeks an order declaring AB 2273 invalid and enjoining its enforcement.
+- 4. For these and other reasons, AB 2273 is facially unconstitutional on at least four grounds and is preempted by two federal statutes: The Act on its face violates the First Amendment, Fourth Amendment, and the Due Process and Commerce Clauses of the United States Constitution; violates Article I, Sections 2(a) and 7(a) of the California Constitution; and is preempted by the Children's Online Privacy Protection Act (COPPA), 15 U.S.C. §§ 6501 et seq., and the COPPA Rule, 16 C.F.R. § 312.1 et seq., as well as Section 230 of the Communications Decency Act, 47 U.S.C. § 230. - 5.
+In addition to its facial infirmities, AB 2273 is unconstitutional as applied to Plaintiff NetChoice LLC, its covered members, and their expressive activities, as further set forth herein.
+NetChoice accordingly seeks an order declaring AB 2273 invalid and enjoining its enforcement.